Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 ![Geolog_Image](Thomeer_output.png)

-5) Use the Thomeer Capillary Pressure parameters to model saturations based on the buoyancy due to fluid density differences at the height above the Free Water Level (FWL).
-In this instance we compare the Bulk Volume Oil (BVO) from MultiMin vs. BVO from Thomeer-based capillary pressure saturations since BVO is pore volume weighted.
+5) We use the Thomeer Capillary Pressure parameters that we estimated over the entire reservoir interval to model saturations based on the buoyancy due to reservoir fluid density differences at each height above the Free Water Level (FWL).
+We usually compare the Bulk Volume Oil (BVO) from MultiMin vs. BVO from Thomeer-based capillary pressure saturations since BVO is pore volume weighted to test our results.

 #### Free Water Level Search:
-We have provided a FWL Search technique in python too to estimate the FWL elevation (TVDss) in each key well to be used to create a FWL plane for the field.
+We have provided a FWL Search routine in python too to estimate the FWL elevation (TVDss) in our example well.
+We typically use this on each key well in the field to create a FWL plane for the field.

 		fwl_search.pysh